-Pad-Mounted Transformers With Low Primary Voltage—Apply SR Fault Indicators to pad-mounted transformers when there is insufficient primary voltage or current to power/reset a fault indicator.
-The SR will power itself from the secondary system voltage while detecting faults on a primary cable.
+Pad-Mounted Transformers With Low Primary Voltage—Apply SR Fault Indicators to pad-mounted transformers when there is insufficient primary voltage to power and reset voltage-powered fault indicators.

 Pad-Mounted Transformers Without Capacitive Test Points—Install the SR in pad-mounted transformer applications without capacitive test points and where there is insufficient primary load current to power a current-powered fault indicator.